Salted Butter Nutrition Facts

 What’s the difference between salted and unsalted butter in baking?

-What kind of butter do you use for baking?
+What type of butter should I use for baking?

 Does salted butter make a difference in baking?